cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-context.md

 )
 ```

-Then, you add the line in your `MsgCreateGame` handler, which already has access to the context:
+Next you add the line in your `MsgCreateGame` handler, which already has access to the context:

 ```go
 func (k msgServer) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) {